 This free version has all the game development features of the engine, which are all meant to help amateur game developers improve their skills and make their games.

 If the person or company makes over $100K in sales per year, they have to purchase the plus or pro version of the game engine.
 The Pro Version offers a lot more features than the free version.
 Some of these features include analytics, priority support, and a custom splash screen.
 Unity has plus and pro versions depending on the level of usage.

 Unity has a rich asset store

-Unity has a relatively easy to understand IDE or text editor.
+Unity has a relatively easy-to-understand IDE or editor.
 It allows the developer to build logic around an object and set the codes simply by dragging the codes in the IDE.
-It also avails logical conditioning of the objects to allow quick testing, prototyping and balancing during game development.
+It also uses logical conditioning of the objects to allow quick testing, prototyping, and balancing during game development.

-In the gamin society, both of these game engines are considered great.
+Both of these game engines are considered great.
 However, they both stand out in their respective fields.
-Unity is known for mobile game development and is rated highly in this field.
-This is because of its rich features, affordability and great tools.
-Godot on the other hand is known for superb 2D game models.
-This is because they use nodes.
-Each node is a single object and can inherit from any other node.
-Many nodes make a scene meaning that even scenes have the inheritance property as long as they have the same root node.
-Nodes can be difficult to master if you have never worked with them before.
-For people used to them, it is a very intuitive and great design tool.
+Unity is known for mobile game development and is rated highly in the 3D games field.
+This is because of its rich features, affordability, and great tools.
+Godot on the other hand is known for the superb workflow with nodes.

 The answer to Godot vs Unity is simple.
 If you are looking to get a job in the gaming industry or you want to focus mainly on 3D, VR, and AR games then Unity is the best choice for you.
 If you want to go full indie with 2D games and are very good with codes then Godot is best.
 Godot 3D support may improve in the future but it might never be able to match with Unity standards.